Positive leadership can help you elevate people and performance to accomplish your mission.

 What is positive leadership?

 There is no single, standard definition of positive leadership.
 As a working definition, you might think of positive leadership as a set of strategies for elevating people and performance in service of a mission.
 Positive leaders elevate people by creating a culture and support system that helps individuals contribute, learn, grow, and be their best.
-Positive leaders elevate performance by equipping people with effective strategies to accomplish the mission of the program, service, or organization.
+Positive leaders elevate performance by equipping people with direction and supports to accomplish the mission of the program, service, or organization.
 The result is a positive organization where people thrive as they create positive impact.

 What is the evidence for positive leadership?